 The entire process of anti-money laundering investigation is manual and takes anywhere between 30 to 40 minutes for every alert depending upon the complexity, bank’s standards, availability of information in the various systems, etc. Tasks that are repetitive and standard can be automated with RPA, enabling more than 50% reduction in time.

-Moreover, RPA software provides detailed logs of automated processes in form of a report for a quick review.
+Moreover, RPA software provides detailed logs of automated processes in the form of a report for a quick review.
 Further, software bots are easy to re-configure, making the process change faster and easy to accommodate new regulations.

 The average financial firm spends US$60 million per year on KYC, customer due diligence (CDD), and client onboarding.
 (Source Thomson Reuters, 2016 Know Your Customer Survey), Moreover, the cost of running KYC compliance and customer due to diligence can be significant, ranging from US$52 million a year (for a bank) to approx., US$384 million, as per the recent survey conducted by Thomson Reuters.